-We are committed to equality within our workforce, actively promoting diversity.
+Würth UK Limited is part of the Würth Group.
+We are committed to equality within our workforce.
 We are an organisation where people learn from each other, where strategies are developed together, and where partnership is lived.
 'Diversity' has been in the core of our company and now it will be lived even more.
-The Würth Group has included 'Diversity' in it's 2026 Strategy Plan, ensuring it continues to be at every group company's awareness.
+The Würth Group has included 'Diversity' in its 2026 Strategy Plan, ensuring it continues to be at every group company's awareness.